 Points/perksNot taxedN/A0%

-Stablecoin spending generates minimal taxable gains regardless of future enforcement.
-At 10% CGT (if applied), Nigeria's rate is lower than most Western markets.
-But the biggest benefit is the Naira hedge, not the tax treatment.
+Stablecoin spending generates minimal taxable gains regardless of enforcement level.
+Even at the new 25% CGT rate, the biggest benefit for Nigerian users is the Naira hedge, not the tax treatment - stablecoin funding avoids creating taxable gains entirely.

 How to Apply from Nigeria